ipfs/js-ipfs/README.md

 ### Testing

-We run tests by executing `npm test` in a terminal window, this will run both Node.js and Browser tests, both in Chrome and PhantomJS.
-To ensure that the module conforms with [`interface-ipfs-core`](https://github.com/ipfs/interface-ipfs-core) spec, we run the batch o tests provided by the interface module, which can be found [here](https://github.com/ipfs/interface-ipfs-core/tree/master/src)
+We run tests by executing `npm test` in a terminal window.
+This will run both Node.js and Browser tests, both in Chrome and PhantomJS.
+To ensure that the module conforms with the [`interface-ipfs-core`](https://github.com/ipfs/interface-ipfs-core) spec, we run the batch of tests provided by the interface module, which can be found [here](https://github.com/ipfs/interface-ipfs-core/tree/master/src).

 ## Contribute